rordenlab/dcm2niix/README.md

 You can building the OSX graphical user interface using Xcode.
 First, Copy contents of "console" folder to /xcode/dcm2/core.
 Next, open and compile the project "dcm2.xcodeproj" with Xcode 4.6 or later

-##### THE QT AND wxWIDGETS GUIs ARE NOT YET SUPPORT - FOLLOWING LINES FOR FUTURE VERSIONS
+##### THE QT AND wxWIDGETS GUIs ARE NOT YET SUPPORTED - FOLLOWING LINES FOR FUTURE VERSIONS

 Building QT graphical user interface:
   Open "dcm2.pro" with QTCreator.
 This should work on OSX and Linux.
 On Windows the printf information is not redirected to the user interface